MultiSafepay/docs/content/accounting/accounting-integrations.md

 hidden: false
 ---

-This section contains integrations that can be used with your accounting platform.
+This section contains integrations you can use with your accounting platform.